-I am trying to offer an explanation for the difficulty and a research programme to develop a solution, based on the concepts of a Running Virtual Machine, and "Virtual machine functionalism".

-In particular, we give scientific and engineering respectability to notions of emergence and downward causation, using ideas from computer engineering, generalised to fit biological requirements.

-This relates closely to one of the oldest unsolved philosophical problems: What is it for X to cause Y?
+- I offer an explanation for the difficulty and a research programme to develop a solution, based on the concept of a Running Virtual Machine. - We can give scientific and engineering respectability to notions of emergence and downward causation, using ideas from computing systems. - This relates closely to one of the oldest unsolved philosophical problems:

+What do we mean by X caused Y?